Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The Hawthorn - South SA2 had a median taxpayer income of $67,628 and an average income of $126,497 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This places it in the top percentile nationally, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164 during the same period.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $73,207 (median) and $136,933 (average) as of September 2025.
-According to the 2021 Census figures, individual earnings in this area stood out at the 91st percentile nationally ($1,207 weekly).
-Income analysis revealed that the predominant cohort spans 32.4% of locals (4,574 people) with incomes ranging from $1,500 to 2,999 per week, reflecting patterns seen in the surrounding region where 32.8% similarly occupied this range.
-The locality demonstrated considerable affluence with 32.0% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consumed 15.5% of income, though strong earnings still placed disposable income at the 69th percentile nationally.
-The area's SEIFA income ranking places it in the 9th decile.
+The Hawthorn - South SA2 shows a median taxpayer income of $67,628 and an average of $126,497 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is among the top percentile nationally, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $73,207 (median) and $136,933 (average) as of September 2025.
+According to 2021 Census figures, individual earnings stand out at the 91st percentile nationally ($1,207 weekly).
+Income analysis reveals the predominant cohort spans 32.4% of locals (4,574 people) in the $1,500 - 2,999 category, reflecting patterns seen in the surrounding region where 32.8% similarly occupy this range.
+The locality demonstrates considerable affluence with 32.0% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 15.5% of income, though strong earnings still place disposable income at the 69th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income